 Unlike a broken bone, which can produce more hard tissue to heal itself, the fractured tooth cannot.
 Through the use of a crown and bonded restorations, the tooth can receive maximum protection.
 Unfortunately, even with treatment, some fractures may continue to progress and the tooth may be lost in the future.

-Dr. Semashko can help repair cracked teeth in Pittsburgh to relieve your pain and prevent future issues.
+Dr. Semashko can help repair cracked teeth in Cranberry and the Greater Pittsburgh area to relieve your pain and prevent future issues.
 Contact Endodontics in Cranberry to schedule your next appointment.